 Leonardo DiCaprio HBO Climate Disruption Documentary

-RFFI Partners With Film Producers To Launch Regional Carbon Drawdown Projects
+RFFI Featured With Other Climate Action Pioneers In Film Featuring Carbon Drawdown Projects

 The pioneering climate action of the Redwood Forest Foundation (RFFI) is featured in the Leonardo DiCaprio HBO Documentary ICE ON FIRE, airing on June 11, 2019 on HBO.
 The film premiered to a standing ovation at the Cannes Film Festival on May 22, 2019.
 RFFI’s work is showcased along with other climate champions who are working strategically to draw down carbon and reduce global temperatures in the face of the growing threat so dramatically captured in this compelling film.

 ICE ON FIRE’s stunning cinematography motivates the viewer by capturing the spectacular beauty of our planet, while visually driving home the dire need to take action now.
 The convincing narrative spotlights the cutting-edge research behind today’s climate science – and carbon capturing practices aimed at reducing carbon in the atmosphere, which could pave the way for the critically needed reduction in the global temperature necessary for sustaining global life systems.